BrandonSaravia/java-orders/README.md

 Expose the following end points

-* /customer/order - Returns all customers with their orders
+* /customer/order - Returns all customersList with their ordersList
-* /customer/name/{custname} - Returns all orders for a particular based on name
+* /customer/name/{custname} - Returns all ordersList for a particular based on name

 * /data/customer/new - Adds a new customer
 * /data/customer/update/{custcode} - Updates the customer based off of custcode
 * /data/customer/delete/{custcode} - Deletes the customer based off of custcode
-  * this should also delete the orders of that customer
+  * this should also delete the ordersList of that customer

 Stretch goals
 * /agents/{agentcode} - Deletes an agent if they are not assigned to a customer or order (Stretch Goal)